 Charley is a third year Psychology major in the Urban Honors college at Portland State University.
 He is interested in exploring connections between environment, gender ideologies, and delinquency, as well as the potential conflict between hegemonic masculinity and restorative justice practices.
 He will be completing his senior thesis in the coming year, and is interested in learning more about qualitative data collection.
 Charley currently organizes with the Portland University Student Union, and plans on pursuing graduate level study in either counseling or community psychology.
 He eventually hopes to work with incarcerated adolescents, either as a clinician or by informing sentencing/diversion policy with research work.

-Hana is a Senior at Portland State University majoring in Psychology and minoring in Criminology and Criminal Justice.
-She is also an undergraduate advisor in the psychology department at Portland State University.
+Hana Watari, B.S., graduated from Portland State University in the Spring of 2017 and majored in Psychology and minored in Criminology and Criminal Justice.
+During her time at Portland State, she was an undergraduate adviser in the psychology department and through the Juvenile Justice Capstone, helped facilitate a restorative justice workshop at a Juvenile Detention Center.
 Within Dr. Eric Mankowski’s lab, Hana is interested in exploring how gender roles and sexuality are related to interpersonal/domestic violence.
-As a long-term goal, Hana would like to pursue a PhD in Clinical Psychology with an emphasis in Forensics.
-Her research interests include restorative justice and juvenile offenders, juvenile justice research and program evaluation, forensic assessment, adults and adolescents who commit sexual offenses, developmental considerations in the assessment and treatment of juvenile offenders, and reducing rates of minority contact with the juvenile justice system.
+As a long-term goal, Hana would like to pursue a PsyD in Clinical Psychology with an emphasis in Forensics.
+Her research interests include restorative justice and juvenile offenders, juvenile justice research and program evaluation, developmental considerations in the assessment and treatment of juvenile offenders, and reducing rates of minority contact with the juvenile justice system.